olyabedulina/space-project/README.md

 # Hi, I'm Olya, author of this project.

-I have spent ~ten hours in a sum working under this project.
-Enjoy. node version: v18.12.1, npm version: 8.19.2.
+I have spent ~twelve hours in a sum working under this project. node version: v18.12.1, npm version: 8.19.2.

+Project was uploaded to github: [https://github.com/olyabedulina/space-project](https://github.com/olyabedulina/space-project)

+Project was also hosted on the github: [https://olyabedulina.github.io](https://olyabedulina.github.io)

+Enjoy.

 # Getting Started with Create React App